Addiction Studies (ADST)

 ADST 512.
 PHARMACOLOGICAL ACTIONS OF ALCOHOL AND OTHER DRUGS.
 4 Credits.

-Students will review the physical impact and the response of the human body to alcohol and other drugs of abuse through study of the fundamentals of pharmacokinetics, neurologic functioning and current research findings.
-They will also learn concepts and terminology essential for working on a professional treatment team and for communicating with patients and families.
-There will be special focus on effective intervention strategies for each class of drug.
+Reviews the physical impact and the response of the human body to alcohol and other drugs of abuse through study of the fundamentals of pharmacokinetics, neurologic functioning, and current research findings.
+Covers concepts and terminology essential for working on a professional treatment team and for communicating with patients and families.
+There is a special focus on effective intervention strategies for each class of drug.

 ADST 520.
 CASE MANAGEMENT.
 4 Credits.

-This course provides a thorough review of approaches and philosophies of case management and its essential role in effectively addressing the complexity of multiple-issue recovery, including dual-diagnosis, gender and sexuality issues, suicide and relapse.
-Includes established national and regional standards of care in treatment planning, record keeping and discharged and aftercare planning.
+Provides a thorough review of approaches and philosophies of case management and its essential role in effectively addressing the complexity of multiple-issue recovery, including dual-diagnosis, gender and sexuality issues, suicide, and relapse.
+Includes established national and regional standards of care in treatment planning, record keeping, and discharged and aftercare planning.

 ADST 530.
 ADDICTION TREATMENT WITH FAMILIES AND DIVERSE POPULATIONS.
 4 Credits.

-This course uses the Addiction Counseling Competencies to explore the complex issues of family in relation to addiction and models of family counseling.
-Additionally, this class will include information on diverse cultures, to incorporate the relevant needs of culturally diverse groups, as well as people with disabilities, into clinical practice.
+Uses the Addiction Counseling Competencies to explore the complex issues of family in relation to addiction and models of family counseling.
+Additionally, includes information on diverse cultures, to incorporate the relevant needs of culturally diverse groups, as well as people with disabilities, into clinical practice.

 ADST 535.
 CONFIDENTIALITY, LAW AND ETHICS FOR THE ADDICTION PROFESSIONAL.
 4 Credits.

-Students will be exposed to fundamental and technical study of the law, policy, malpractice and liability regarding chemical dependency prevention and treatment practice.
-Strong focus will be on the contemporary issues of the field relative to current policy and the development of professional knowledge and skills that support ethical and effective practice.
+Exposure to fundamental and technical study of the law, policy, malpractice, and liability regarding chemical dependency prevention and treatment practice.
+Strong focus is on the contemporary issues of the field relative to current policy and the development of professional knowledge and skills that support ethical and effective practice.
 Application of ethics for chemical dependency clinicians.

 ADST 542.
 SCREENING, ASSESSMENT, AND MENTAL HEALTH CONSULTATION OF CO-OCCURRING DISORDERS.
 4 Credits.

-This course is designed to assist the Master-level Social Worker, mental health counseling student and chemical Dependency Professional Trainees (students) in obtaining the necessary skills needed to conduct an accurate substance abuse assessment/evaluation and determine appropriate level of treatment.
-Further, the student gains an understanding of mental health diagnosis utilizing screening, assessment and diagnostic tool.
+Designed to assist the Master-level Social Worker, mental health counseling student, and chemical Dependency Professional Trainees (students) in obtaining the necessary skills needed to conduct an accurate substance abuse assessment/evaluation and determine appropriate level of treatment.
+Further, the student gains an understanding of mental health diagnosis utilizing screening, assessment, and diagnostic tools.

 ADST 544.
 TREATING CO-OCCURRING DISORDERS.
 4 Credits.